sixman9/vcproj2cmake/README.txt

 vcproj2cmake.rb - .vcproj to CMakeLists.txt converter scripts
 written by Jesper Eskilson and Andreas Mohr.
-FIXME licensing (BSD)
+License: BSD (see LICENSE.txt)

 ----------
-DISCLAIMER: there are NO WARRANTIES as to the suitability of this converter, thus make sure to have suitable backup; if things break, then you certainly get to keep both parts.
+DISCLAIMER: there are NO WARRANTIES as to the suitability of this converter (for details see LICENSE.txt), thus make sure to have suitable backup - if things break, then you certainly get to keep both parts.
 ----------